18 March 2020

 - Take extra care during the upcoming flu season as respiratory infections, including colds and flu, can trigger asthma flare-ups.
 Speak with your doctor about having the flu vaccination.

-- To protect against infection, follow good hygiene, which includes washing hands often with soap and water, using a tissue and covering your mouth when you cough or sneeze, and avoiding close contact with others.
-Read more about social distancing.
+- To protect against infection, follow social distancing advice.
+The government has announced limits on non-essential gatherings to two people and asks everyone to stay home unless it is necessary to go out.
+Practise good hygiene, which includes washing hands often with soap and water, using a tissue and covering your mouth when you cough or sneeze.

 - Take advantage of Telehealth if required.